Part Two: The Traditions

 The Teaching

 Goma dofu is patience made edible.
-There is no shortcut to the stirring.
+There is no shortcut to the stirring : the continuous motion demands somatic presence, the body fully engaged in rhythmic work that quiets the mind.
 You cannot rush the setting.
-What rewards you is texture unlike anything else: silky, dense, rich with the essence of sesame.
-This is what temple cuisine teaches: that attention transforms simple ingredients into something extraordinary.
+The reward is a texture unlike anything else: silky, dense, rich with the essence of sesame and with the practitioner's sustained attention.
+This is what temple cuisine teaches: that somatic presence transforms simple ingredients into something extraordinary.
 Not through complexity.
-Through presence.
+Through the body's full engagement.

 Kenchinjiru (Temple Vegetable Soup)